michael2012z/BitBible/markdown/Etheridge/files/1Cor.md

 2. And if to others I be not an apostle, yet am I (such) to you; and the seal of my apostleship are you.

-3. My apology to them who judge mefor not receiving maintenance is this:
+3. My apology to them who judge me

 4. Have we not authority to eat and to drink?